SvenBroeckling/phasesix-rulebook/published/combat_en.md

 * **Rob** *Quickness* / 2 + 1 meters (rounded up), the character must be *Hunkered*. (see [[chapter-wounds-and-healing|Wounds and Healing]]: Conditions of the character)

 Actions should not be performed together, but always one after the other, because of possible reactions.

+##### Arbitrary actions

+A character can also perform any action that is not on the list.
+In this case, the GM must decide whether the action requires one or more actions.
+An action that is not on the list should normally require an action.
+This could be anything, such as lighting a pipe, smashing two opponents' heads together, or throwing an object.
+The GM decides which roll is required.

 #### Reactions